kokoro-aya/asagiri/README.md

 # Asagiri

+> This project is currently under refactoring and macOS platform is prioritized.

 A simple iOS mobile app to track your job applications.

 You can save your applications to track them, update them and visualize them.